-You can train a sklearn models in parallel using the sklearn joblib interface.
-This allows sklearn to take full advantage of the multiple cores in your machine and speed up training.
+You can train scikit-learn models in parallel using the scikit-learn joblib interface.
+This allows scikit-learn to take full advantage of the multiple cores in your machine (or, spoiler alert, on your cluster) and speed up training.

-Using the Dask joblib backend you can maximize parallelism by scaling your sklearn models training out to a remote cluster for even greater performance gains on your data science workflows.
+Using the Dask joblib backend, you can maximize parallelism by scaling your scikit-learn model training out to a remote cluster.

-This works for all sklearn models that exposes the n_jobs keyword, like random forest, linear regression, and other machine learning algorithms.
+This works for all scikit-learn models that expose the n_jobs keyword, like random forests, linear regressions, and other machine learning algorithms.
 You can also use the joblib library for distributed hyperparameter tuning with grid search cross-validation.

-When training machine learning models, you can run into 2 types of scalability issues: your model size may increase or your data size may start to cause issues (or even worse–both!).
-You can typically recognize a scalability problem related to your model size by long training times: the computation will complete (eventually) but it’s becoming a bottleneck in your data processing pipeline.
+When training machine learning models, you can run into 2 types of scalability issues: your model size may get too large, or your data size may start to cause issues (or even worse: both!).
+You can typically recognize a scalability problem related to your model size by long training times: the computation will complete (eventually), but it’s becoming a bottleneck in your data processing pipeline.
 This means you’re in the top-left corner of the diagram below:

-Using the sklearn joblib integration, you can address this problem by processing your sklearn models in parallel, distributed over the multiple cores in your machine.
-This is possible for any sklearn algorithm that exposes the n_jobs keyword.
+Using the scikit-learn joblib integration, you can address this problem by processing your scikit-learn models in parallel, distributed over the multiple cores in your machine.

 Note that this is only a good solution if your training data and test data fit in memory comfortably.
 If this is not the case (and you’re in the “I give up!” quadrant of large models and large datasets), see the “Dataset Too Large?” section below to learn how Dask-ML or XGBoost-on-Dask can help you out.

-Let’s see this in action with an sklearn algorithm that is embarrassingly parallel: a random forest model.
-A random forest model fits a number of decision tree classifiers on sub-samples of the training data and combines the results from the various decision trees to make a prediction.
+Let’s see this in action with an scikit-learn algorithm that is embarrassingly parallel: a random forest model.
+A random forest model fits a number of decision tree classifiers on sub-samples of the training data , then combines the results from the various decision trees to make a prediction.
 Because each decision tree is an independent process, this model can easily be trained in parallel.